 Like any other country in Asia, Laos has charming landscapes and wonderful people.
 I started the journey in Luang Prabang, the ancient capital of the north, situated in a valley at the confluence of the Mekong and Nam Khan rivers.
 Inhabited for thousands of years, it was the royal capital of the country until 1975.
 It is known for its many Buddhist temples, including the gilded Wat Xieng Thong, dating to the 16th century, and Wat Mai, once the residence of the head of Laotian Buddhism.

-So I booked an international night bus straight to Luang Prabang from Hanoi, which based on my research is not a popular way of traveling to Laos from Vietnam for VND990.000 (45-47USD) and a pick up at the Travel Agency's office at 4:00PM.
-Other travelers don't recommend it because it is tedious but I took the challenge.
+So I booked an international night bus straight to Luang Prabang from Hanoi.
+Which based on my research is not a popular way of traveling to Laos from Vietnam, for VND990.000 (45-47USD) and a pick up at the Travel Agency at 4:00PM.
+Other travelers don't recommend it because it is tedious.
+But I took the challenge.
 I mean, when will I ever get the chance to do it in my lifetime?
 All checked out of my hostel and off to the Travel Agency.
 Waiting.
-4:00PM, a guy from the bus company and two foreigners arrived and pointed to go pickup my bags and follow them quickly.
-We walked for a good 15 minutes to a bus stop, which was so unexpected, i mean where the hell is the bus?
+At 4:00PM, a guy from the bus company and two foreigners arrived and pointed to pickup my bags and follow them quickly.
+We walked for a good 15 minutes to a bus stop, which was so unexpected.
+I mean where the hell is the bus?
 I have 2 luggages and a backpack for ef's sake!
-Luckily the two foreigners are kind enough to help me.
-We waited for a few minutes for the other tourists and the shuttle bus which will take us to the location of the International bus.
+Luckily, the two foreigners are kind enough to help me.
+We waited for a few minutes for the other tourists and the shuttle bus that will take us to the location of the International bus.

 Laos Entry at Border Crossing 113

-At around 8:00AM we finally reached Tây Trang land border in Dien Bien Phu Province, Vietnam.
-First, we lined up at passport control and immigration to get an exit stamp.
+At around 8:00AM, we finally reached Tây Trang land border in Dien Bien Phu Province, Vietnam.
+First, we lined up at passport control and Immigration for an exit stamp.
 We are now officially leaving Vietnam.
-Second, another bus ride to no-man's land and into Border Crossing 113 entry to Laos.
+Second, another bus ride to no-man's land and into Border Crossing 113, entry to Laos.
 Third, upon arrival, you will need a pen to fill out some forms, departure cards etc. And last, prepare a few dollars/kips to pay for entry stamp depending on your Nationality.
 I paid $1 for a health check and $3 for the entry stamp.
 I ask the officer, "Really?!
 Philippines? $3?" and he just smiled, looked away and expected me to get the message.
 Sketchy?
-Yes it is!
-Philippine passport holders (it's the two Nations agreement), can get 30 days FREE visa.
-For other nationalities like Europeans they have to pay $40 and sometimes more for it.
+Yes it is.
+Philippine passport holders (it's the two Nations agreement), can get up to 30 days FREE visa.
+For other nationalities like Europeans they have to pay $40 or more for it.
 After everyone finishes their business.
 Note, including toilet breaks.
-At around 9:00AM, we officially enter Lao People's Democratic Republic, breezing through its windy terrains.
+At around 9:00AM, we officially entered Lao People's Democratic Republic, breezing through its windy terrains.